Perlmint/TypedSequelize/README.md

 # TypedSequelize
 typescript source generator for sequelize &amp; rpc
+*Code First* model

 ## How to use
 ### Model Definition